 School resources

-Twinkl resource – Mental Health Week Activity Mat (F-2)
+Twinkl – Mental Health Week Activity Mat (F-2)

 Celebrate Queensland Mental Health Week with Twinkl’s popular activity mats.
 This resource is packed with loads of fun and engaging activities, including colouring elements of the artwork designed by proud Mayi woman Leah Cummins.
 Use this activity as a lesson break or fast finishers activity.

-Twinkl resource – Mental Health Week Activity Mat (3-4)
+Twinkl – Mental Health Week Activity Mat (3-4)

 Celebrate Queensland Mental Health Week with Twinkl’s popular activity mats.
 This resource is packed with loads of fun and engaging activities, including colouring elements of the artwork designed by proud Mayi woman Leah Cummins.
 Use this activity as a lesson break or fast finishers activity.